bigmlcom/bigml-node/docs/index.md

 database manager.
 They can be used to upload data to BigML to build `sources`.
 These resources are handled through `bigml.ExternalConnector`.

-- **sources** Contain the data uploaded from your local data file after processing (interpreting field types or missing characters, for instance).
+- **sources** Contain the data uploaded from your local data file, inline data or an external data source after processing (interpreting field types or missing characters, for instance).
 You can set their locale settings or their field names or types.
 These resources are handled through `bigml.Source`.